 Aggregate Principal Amount and Denomination.
-The notes will be issued in the aggregate principal amount of four billion U.S. dollars (\$4,000,000,000), divided into four million notes in the denomination of \$1,000 each, which will rank equally among themselves.
+The notes will be issued in the aggregate principal amount of one billion U.S. dollars (\$1,000,000,000), divided into one million notes in the denomination of \$1,000 each, which will rank equally among themselves.

 Global Certificates, Notes and Form.
 The notes will be represented by one or more permanent global certificates without interest coupons (the "global certificates").
-The global certificates will be kept in custody by The Bank of New York Mellon, New York, also known as BNY Mellon, or any successor, as custodian for DTC until all of our obligations under the notes have been satisfied.
+The global certificates will be kept in custody by Deutsche Bank Trust Company Americas, New York, also known as DBTCA, or any successor, as custodian for DTC until all of our obligations under the notes have been satisfied.
 The global certificates will be issued in registered form in the name of Cede & Co., as nominee of DTC, also known as the registered holder, recorded in a register kept by the registrar (as defined under "-Registrar and Paying Agent") and represent the notes credited to accounts maintained with DTC by financial institutions that are participants in DTC.
 Each person ultimately holding a note is referred to herein as a "noteholder."
-Each global certificate will be manually signed by two of our authorized representatives and manually authenticated by or on behalf of the registrar.
-Copies of the global certificates will be available free of charge at the paying agent (as defined under "-Registrar and Paying Agent").
+Each global certificate will be manually signed by two of our authorized representatives and manually authenticated by or on behalf of the registrar and Paying Agent").
 Definitive certificates and interest coupons for individual notes will not be issued, unless DTC is unable or unwilling to continue providing its services and a successor securities depository is not obtained.
-In such a case, a noteholder may request the issue of definitive certificates representing its individual notes and corresponding interest coupons (see "Clearing and Settlement- The Clearing Systems-DTC" in the accompanying prospectus supplement).
+In such a case, a noteholder may request the issue of definitive certificates representing its individual notes and corresponding interest coupons (see "Clearing and Settlement-The Clearing Systems-DTC" in the accompanying prospectus supplement).